alukosdev/ccsp/guidance/owasp-top-10.md

 - Set the default to deny all access to functions, and require authentication/authorization for each access request.
 This ensures that no particular function may be run without explicitly ensuring that it was called by an authorized user.
 - Run a process as both a user and privileged user, compare results, and determine similarity.
 +++

 !!!
+This risk is also known as *missing function-level access control*.
+!!!

+!!!
 This appears in A01:2021, A5:2017, and A2:2013.